Muriel Bowser: 2008 election

 In 2008, Bowser announced her reelection campaign for the council.
 Three people ran against her in the Democratic primary: Baruti Akil Jahi, former president of the Shepherd Park Citizens Association; Malik Mendenhall-Johnson, then serving as Advisory Neighborhood Commissioner of 4B04; and Paul E. Montague, who had been Advisory Neighborhood Commissioner of 4B07 before being recalled in 2004.

 No candidates' names were on the ballot for the Republican or D.C.
 Statehood Green primaries.
 The Washington Posts editorial department endorsed Bowser's candidacy.
 The Gertrude Stein Democratic Club also voted to endorse her reelection.

-Bowser won the Democratic Party primary election, receiving 75 percent of the votes.
+Bowser won the Democratic Party primary election, receiving 75% of the votes.
 Jahi received 19%, Montague received 3%, and Mendenhall-Johnson received 2%.
-With no one else appearing on the subsequent general election ballot, Bowser won the general election with 97 percent of the vote.
+With no one else appearing on the subsequent general election ballot, Bowser won the general election with 97% of the vote.

 In 2011, Bowser was appointed to the Washington Metropolitan Area Transportation Authority board of governors, a position she held until 2015.

 2012 election

 Bowser ran for reelection in 2012.
 She said she would accept donations from corporations.
 Candidate Max Skolnik criticized Bowser for receiving campaign contributions from developers, corporate bundlers, and lobbyists, saying that she would favor the interests of these corporate donors.
 She said she was not in favor of banning corporations from making political donations altogether, saying that doing so would make it more difficult to track where campaign donations come from.
 She also said that corporations are banned from donating to federal elections, but that corporations still find ways to give to campaigns.

-Bowser's candidacy was endorsed by the editorial boards of The Washington Post recognizing her qualifications and vision for the district.
+Bowser's candidacy was endorsed by the editorial board of The Washington Post recognizing her qualifications and vision for the district.
 She was also endorsed by the Washington City Paper.
-Bowser would go on to win the Democratic primary with 66% of the vote, to Renee L. Bowser's (no relation) 13%, Max Skolnik's 9%, Baruti Jahi's 5%, Judi Jones' 3%, and Calvin Gurley's 2%.
+Bowser won the Democratic primary with 66% of the vote, to Renee L. Bowser's (no relation) 13%, Max Skolnik's 9%, Baruti Jahi's 5%, Judi Jones' 3%, and Calvin Gurley's 2%.
 Unopposed in the general election, she was elected with 97% of the vote.